pallets-eco/flask-sqlalchemy/docs/contexts.rst

         return app

-What it does it preparing the application to work with :class:`SQLAlchemy`.
+What it does is prepare the application to work with :class:`SQLAlchemy`.
 However that does not now bind the :class:`SQLAlchemy` object to your application.
 Why doesn't it do that?
 Because there might be more than one application created.